The Best Recycling & Zero Waste Tools

 Plastic does not belong in the ocean

 As an average person drinks 60,000 liters in a lifetime (source: Illustrative mathematics.org) we are recycling water ourselves.
 While polluting our oceans we are poisoning our children and grandchildren.
 Water is natures most vital resource.
 Let’s work together to prevent further pollution of our oceans.

 Watch video on Youtube: Marine plastic pollution

 STEP 1: Go Green & Recycle

 Separate recyclables from your trash with a recycling bin.
-Such as a dual trash can with two compartments, a triple trash can or a compost bin.
+Such as a dual trash can with two compartments or a compost bin.
+But you can also use a paper shredder for sorting sensitive paperwork that needs shredding before you recycle it.
 By using these recycling tools you prevent the loss of recyclable materials.

 STEP 2: Go Green & Reuse